Satish K. Tripathi

-Satish K. Tripathi is an Indian-American academic, a computer scientist and academic administrator.
+Satish Kumar Tripathi is an Indian-American academic, a computer scientist and academic administrator.
 He is the first foreign-born president of the University at Buffalo (UB), the flagship of the State University of New York (SUNY) system.
 Previously, he served as provost of University at Buffalo from 2004 to 2011.
-From 1997-2004, Tripathi served as dean of the Bourns College of Engineering at University of California, Riverside.
+From 1997–2004, Tripathi served as dean of the Bourns College of Engineering at University of California, Riverside.

-Early Life and Education
+Early life and education

-Tripathi was raised in Village Patna in northeast India and graduated at the top of his class from Banaras Hindu University (BHU).
+Tripathi was raised in the village of Patna Mubarakpur in Uttar Pradesh India and graduated at the top of his class from Banaras Hindu University (BHU).
 He holds a doctorate in computer science from the University of Toronto, as well as three master’s degrees—one in computer science from the University of Toronto and two in statistics from the University of Alberta and BHU.

 Career

-Coming to the United States in 1978, Tripathi joined the faculty of the Department of Computer Science at the University of Maryland, where his 19-year tenure included serving as chair from 1988-95.
+Coming to the United States in 1978, Tripathi joined the faculty of the Department of Computer Science at the University of Maryland, where his 19-year tenure included serving as chair from 1988–1995.
 While on sabbatical at the University of Maryland, he also held visiting professorships at the University of Paris-Sud in France and the University of Erlangen-Nuremberg in Germany.
-From 1997-2004, Tripathi served as dean of the Bourns College of Engineering at the University of California-Riverside, where he nearly quadrupled the number of students and tripled the number of faculty at that institution and led its rise from an unranked program to a position in the upper half of the U.S. News and World Report Best Engineering Graduate Schools rankings.
+From 1997–2004, Tripathi served as dean of the Bourns College of Engineering at the University of California-Riverside, where he nearly quadrupled the number of students and tripled the number of faculty at that institution and led its rise from an unranked program to a position in the upper half of the U.S. News and World Report Best Engineering Graduate Schools rankings.

-Tripathi joined the University at Buffalo in 2004, serving as UB’s provost and executive vice president for academic affairs until his appointment as president in 2011.
+Tripathi joined the University at Buffalo in 2004, serving as UB's provost and executive vice president for academic affairs until his appointment as president in 2011.
 As provost, Tripathi led the recruitment of many prominent faculty to the university and oversaw a significant increase in the number of faculty hired to develop and enhance strengths in key areas of research and scholarly activity.
 As a result, the university achieved substantial increases in research expenditures and federally awarded research grants, putting UB in league with the top national research universities in the United States.

-Under Tripathi’s leadership, the academic profile of UB’s undergraduate and graduate students also has improved significantly.
-He led a number of efforts to enrich the educational experiences of UB undergraduate students by introducing programs designed to provide them with opportunities to engage in learning and research with UB’s top faculty.
-He also oversaw the development of innovative “living-learning environments” constructed as part of “Building UB,” the university’s comprehensive physical plan.
+Under Tripathi’s leadership, the academic profile of UB's undergraduate and graduate students also has improved significantly.
+He led a number of efforts to enrich the educational experiences of UB undergraduate students by introducing programs designed to provide them with opportunities to engage in learning and research with UB's top faculty.
+He also oversaw the development of innovative "living-learning environments" constructed as part of "Building UB", the university's comprehensive physical plan.